-Tube testers fall into several distinct categories in order of increasing capability.
+Many tube tester models have been designed and sold.
+They fall into several distinct categories in order of increasing capability.
 They are: Filament Continuity Tester; Tube Checker; Emission Tester; Parametric Tester; and Mutual Conductance Tester^{2.} All but the mutual (or dynamic) conductance testers are too simplistic to serve our purposes.
 Wikipedia defines a mutual conductance tube tester as: